CanisMinor-1037/Primitive-Polynomial-Search-Tool/README.md

 ##Background
 *This project aims to:
-1. search primitive polynomials on given finity field 'GF(p^m)'
+1. search for primitive polynomials on given finity field 'GF(p^m)'
 2. judge whether a polynomial is primitive or not
 *The project is based on Flask and Galois.
 *Many Thanks to the Authers!